 Having a comprehensive evaluation is important in uncovering these issues and getting the most appropriate care.
-Our team approach addresses these needs and offers management through medical or surgical options, which correct the anatomy, eliminating GERD and its symptoms for good.
+Our team approach addresses these needs and offers management through medical or surgical options.

 Our unique Heartburn Center offers:

 - A multidisciplinary team of surgeons, gastroenterologists, nurses and dieticians that supports a comprehensive model not found elsewhere in the area

 - Evaluation and testing using state-of-the-art equipment.